-109. Transport of dangerous goods prohibited without permits
+113. Transport of dangerous goods prohibited without permits

-- (1) The owner of any vehicle used for transporting dangerous goods, must- - (a) be in possession of a valid transport permit issued in accordance with the National Road Traffic Act; and - (b) ensure that the transport permit is available in the vehicle for inspection at all times. - (2) Any person who contravenes subsection (1) commits an offence.
+The owner of any vehicle used for transporting dangerous goods, must-

+- (a) be in possession of a valid transport permit issued in accordance with the National Road Traffic Act; and - (b) ensure that the transport permit is available in the vehicle for inspection at all times.

-110. Application for transport permits
+114. Application for transport permits